avantikalal/covid-gene-expression/README.md

 4. Identification of potential pharmacological treatments: Searching for potential drugs that could impact the expression of human genes that are important for the interaction of human and virus.
 5. Workflows for reproducibility of analysis: Packaging the workflows devised within the Gene Expression group to enable seamless integration and approach reproducibility.

 Projects 1 and 2 aim to identify human genes that are important in the process of viral infection of human cells.
 Projects 3 and 4 aim to take the candidate genes identified in projects 1 and 2, as well as by independent studies, and relate them to clinical information and to possible therapeutic interventions.
-All data analyzed during this study are fully available and meet the FAIR principles of Findability, Accessibility, Interoperability, and Reusability.
+All data analyzed during this study are fully available and meet the FAIR principles of **F**indability, **A**ccessibility, **I**nteroperability, and **R**eusability.
 Finally, Project 5 aims to package and containerize software and workflows used and generated here in a reusable manner, ultimately providing scalable and reproducible workflows.

 Please see the [project](project) folder for details on each individual project.